apsk14/rdmpy/README.md

 Disclaimer: All jupyter notebooks can also just be viewed if the reader does not or cannot run them.

 For a walkthrough and instructions of the basic utility of this package please see ```demo.ipynb```.
-Depending on the notebook and computational resources available, this notebook should take more than a 10-15 minutes to run.
-On a linux server with a single Nvidia A6000 GPU, it will completely run in a few minutes.
+Depending on the notebook and computational resources available, this notebook should take no more than 10-15 minutes to run.
+On a linux server with a single Nvidia RTX A6000 GPU, it will completely run in a few minutes.

-For more advanced useage, navigate to experiments/ and run ```bash get_data.sh "experiment_name"``` where the experiment name can be either mmf, miniscope, or multicolor.
+For more advanced useage, navigate to experiments/ and run ```bash get_data.sh experiment_name``` where experiment_name can be either mmf, miniscope, or multicolor.
+For example, ```bash get_data.sh mmf```.
 The open up the corresponding jupyter notebook and have fun!
 MMF is quite small and runs easily on any system.
 The other 2 require large gpus (>25GB Ram) to operate quickly at full scale.
 Moreover, they will require ~8GB of storage for the data.

 Comprehensive documentation for rdmpy can be found in ```calibrate.py```, ```blur.py```, and ```deblur.py```.
 Each function is fully documented within those files under the function headers.